 Learning and teaching

 This is a fully online, 8-week, distance learning course, facilitated and taught by Dr Shireen Kassam.
-It will require 6 hours of study per week, but this will vary based on your prior knowledge of the subject.
+It will require approximately 6 hours of study per week, but this will vary based on your prior knowledge of the subject.
 The course consists of a combination of written material, pre-recorded lectures, quizzes to test learning and a weekly compulsory written discussion on a controversial topic.
 The course can be worked through in your own time and will be available for 8-weeks.
 There are 2 optional Q&A sessions on this course held via Teams.

 This distance-learning course is delivered via Canvas.
 Due to government regulations, Instructure (Canvas) prohibits the unauthorised use of its products and services in specific countries and regions.
 We need to make these restrictions clear to individuals considering this course.
 Please see the guidance as documented by Canvas.